 While the evenings might be drawing in, September is usually a fine month for cycling.
 Better to get back in the habit now before the more challenging weather of late autumn arrives.
 Here are our tips for getting back into cycling after a long time off the bike.

-When you return from your holiday, use the opportunity of the clean break from commuting to reexamine your route to work.
+When you’re getting back into cycling after a long break, use the opportunity of the time away from commuting to reexamine your route to work.
 We all fall into the habit of using specific routes into and across town, seldom deviating from the skeletal networks we carry in our heads.
 Yet there might be an alternative route that’s quicker, quieter, or simply more enjoyable.
-Use journey planner websites or apps like CycleStreets or Google Maps to investigate.
-Even if you end up sticking with your old route, you’ve have confirmed it’s the best option for you.
+Use journey planner websites or cycling apps like CycleStreets or Google Maps to investigate.
+Even if you end up sticking with your old route, you’ve confirmed it’s the best option for you.

 Since September is a new school year, your commuting route might be affected by your kids.
 Maybe you’ll now need to go via the nursery with a childseat or via the primary school with a tag-along.
 Conversely, if your child now travels independently, you can plot a new route just for you.

 Preparation, not frustration

 When you haven’t ridden your bike for a while, you won’t have felt or heard any problems it might have developed.
 Check your bike over and expect, at the very least, to pump up the tyres and lubricate the chain.
 Better to fix that puncture now, if you’ve got one, than first thing Monday morning!

 Get your commuter bag and riding gear ready the night before.
 You don’t want to be running around looking for a rear light when you’re meant to be on the road already.